Triangulating Instrumental Variable, confounder adjustment and Difference-in-Difference methods for comparative effectiveness research in observational data: The prior outcome augmented Instrumental Variable method

 \subsection{Simulation study}

-We now showcase the ability of the POA-IV estimate in comparison to the CaT, IV and DiD estimates under conditions in which the latter three approaches are biased.
-The simulation is therefore an extension of scenario 8 in Section \ref{sec:sim1}.
-The parameterised causal diagram in Figure \ref{fig:scenariossimuation2} clarifies how the data generating models in (9) and (10) relate to our previously defined causal framework, but for full details see Appendix 5.
+We now showcase the ability of the POA-IV and POA-CF estimate in comparison to the CaT, IV, CF and DiD estimates under conditions in which the latter three approaches are biased.
+The simulation is therefore an extension of the simulation described in Section \ref{sec:sim1}.
+The left side of Figure \ref{fig:scenariossimuation2} clarifies how the data for each scenario is generated.
+For scenario 1 and 2 of this simulation study the prior outcome $Y_0$ is generated without unmeasured confounding.
+Additionally, in scenario 2 $Y_0$ has a direct effect on the study outcome of interest $Y_1$.
+Scenario 3 is the same as scenario 8 of the simulation in Section \ref{sec:sim1}.
+Further information about the data generation models are outlined in Appendix 4.

-In a complex system with many related variables, the estimates' performance can be affected by several mechanisms.
-For this reason the basic simulation scenario is augmented with three additional scenarios in order to demonstrate the adverse effect of each one.
-These are: \begin{enumerate} \item {Adverse Change 1: Stronger unmeasured confounding via $U$}; \item{Adverse Change 2: Larger direct effect of $Z$ on $Y_{1}$}; \item{Adverse Change 3: Weaker $Y_{0}Z$ interaction.} \end{enumerate} The results of the simulation for the basic scenario and three modified scenarios are shown in Figure \ref{fig:resultssimuation2} using the same performance metrics as previously and discussed below.